bloodred17/icav-code_challenge-expense_tracker/README.md

 https://icav.ankurdutta.me <br>
 https://icav-expense-tracker.onrender.com <br>

-> The live version can be a little slow in the begenning because it is deployed on free tier and can experience cold start.
-The link will be live till 1 week from today (3/8/22).
+> The live version can be a little slow in the beginning because it is deployed on the free tier and can experience a cold start.
+The link will be live for 1 week from today (3/8/22).

 Contact ankur.611@gmail.com if any issues.